-Classes are conducted in the Worrell House, which is owned by Wake Forest University, and is also where most students live.
-It is located near Hampstead in north London.
-The program also includes visits to London courts and government buildings, and introduces students to English lawyers, jurists, and academics.
-In the past, the program has also included day trips to Oxford and Cambridge where noted English academics have addressed our students.
-It is our intent to include the same day trips this year.
-The classes travel together on the field trips.
+All classes are conducted in the Worrell House, which is owned by Wake Forest University, and is also where most students live.
+Worrell house is located near Hampstead, North London.
+The program also includes several day trips and visits to London courts and government buildings, where students are introduced to English lawyers, jurists, and academics.
+In the past, the program has also included visits to Oxford and Cambridge where noted English academics have addressed our students.

-Most of the students, up to 14, will live in Worrell House.
-If there are not enough spaces in Worrell House to accommodate everyone, then Wake Forest will assist students who need to find housing.
-Such housing, if needed, will be a convenient distance from Worrell House but may involve some public transportation.
-Typically, the program enrolls 20-25 students.
+The majority of students, up to 14, elect to live in Worrell House.
+If not enough spaces are available in Worrell House to accommodate all students, Wake Forest is available to assist students who need help in finding housing.
+Such housing, if needed, will be a convenient distance from Worrell House but may involve public transportation.

 For more information on our London Program, please click on the links to the left

 If you have any additional questions, please contact the Graduate Programs Office.